Optimizing submissions

 Pinpointing points of friction through journey mapping

 Two main friction points were identified.
-First, during the initial inventory sign up, cognitive overload of the options were available.
-Second, the internal processing had a large backlog being a blocker to getting processed inventory up for sale.
+First, during the initial inventory sign up, sellers felt overwhelmed with the variation of submission options available.
+Second, the internal item processing had a large backlog which led to delays in processing to get inventory up for sellers.

 Seller user journey